jcurro-afit/lab1template/lab1.md

 - Make a `volumes` group under the service so we can mount some folders.
     - Mount the folder `/tmp/.X11-unix` on the host to the folder `/tmp/.X11-unix` on the container.
 This will help us plot figures in `matplotlib`
     - Mount the folder `/etc/passwd` on the host to the folder `/etc/passwd` on the container.
 This will help certain programs know your username from your user id you set earlier.
     - Mount the folder `/opt/data` on the host to  `/opt/data` inside the container.
-This spot on your host machien is where you will store future lab data so make sure the drive it is on has some space.
+This spot on your host machine is where you will store future lab data so make sure the drive it is on has some space.
 You may not want to put all your data there at `/opt/data`.
 If so make a folder on your host machine wherever you want called `data`.
 Now make a link at `/opt/data/` that goes to that folder.
 For example `ln -s /home/yourusername/path/to/your/folder/data /opt/data`.
 This ensures all our data will be in the same spot for any host computer we run on.
+    - Mount the current folder `.` on the host to `/opt/project` inside the container.
+This is the standard place for our project code to be.
+- Set the default working directory to the `/opt/project` folder ide the container.
 - Make the `command` argument of the docker compose run `echoscript.sh` from above using `/bin/bash`.

 Run `docker-compose build` (build the container even if it already exists) and then `docker-compose up` to run the docker compose.
 Briefly explain in a comment the `buildandrundocker.sh` file the difference between when you ran the docker container without the compose changing values.